JoMcPherson/not-quite-fe/README.md

 ### Frontend

 - **Framework:** React (TypeScript)
-- **Deployment:** Hosted on AWS S3 with AWS CodeBuild for continuous integration and deployment.
+- **Deployment:** Hosted on AWS S3 with AWS CodeBuild and AWS CodePipeline for continuous integration and deployment.
 - **Build Tool:** Vite for building the React application.
 - **Styling:** Tailwind CSS for styling.
 - **API Calls:** Utilizes Axios for making HTTP requests to backend services.